dekkov/FaaSr-Local/overview.md

         if (is.character(item)) {
           next_names <- c(next_names, sub("\\(.*$", "", item))
         } else if (is.list(item)) {
-          # This is a conditional branch
-          is_conditional <- TRUE
           if (!unconditional_only) {
             if (!is.null(item$True)) next_names <- c(next_names, sub("\\(.*$", "", unlist(item$True)))
             if (!is.null(item$False)) next_names <- c(next_names, sub("\\(.*$", "", unlist(item$False)))